sebastienfouss/loxone_mqttsn/README.md

 2. Run picoC program, more below.

 ### Loxone limitations 2: picoC applications
 1. PicoC is mono threaded only, that is, each picoC block will run in its own thread, but you can't spawn threads within a block.
-This implies, for bidirectional communication as it is the case with a MQTT server, to create two applications: a publisher and a listener.
+This implies, for bidirectional communication as it is the case with a MQTT server, that we have to create two applications: a publisher and a listener.
 2. UDP sockets cannot be reused between two applications

-Both issues can be solved the following way:
+### Implementation
 1. Create 2 listeners on the MQTT broker (1 for Loxone publisher, 1 for Loxone subscriber)
 2. On Loxone, create 2 Virtual Outputs ("MQTT-SN Publisher" with port UDP X, and "MQTT-SN Subscriber" with port UDP Y), and a Virtual Input "MQTT-SN Publisher" with port UDP Z.
 3. On Publisher Application, workflow will be: